leto/writing/nasm/nasm.md

 works precisely as it does in C, sourcing the contents of that file.

 To learn more about how to use asmutils, read the Asmutils-HOWTO, which is in the doc/ directory of the source.
-Also, to get the latest source, use the following commands:
+Also, to get the [latest source repository](https://github.com/leto/asmutils), use the following commands:

-export CVS_RSH=ssh
-cvs -d:pserver:anonymous@cvs.linuxassembly.org:/cvsroot/asm login
-cvs -z3 -d:pserver:anonymous@cvs.linuxassembly.org:/cvsroot/asm co asmutils
+    git clone git://github.com/leto/asmutils.git

 This will download the newest, bleeding edge source into a subdirectory called "asmutils" of your current directory.
 Take a look at some of the simpler programs, such as cat,sleep,ln,head or mount, you will see that there isn't